LearnWeb3DAO/Flow-Track/FNS-Part-1.md

 So far so good, pretty basic.
 But here we have hit two roadblocks.

 1. For the `getInfo()` function that will return a `DomainInfo` struct, we don't currently have a way to fetch the `owner` of a given NFT.
 We also do not have a way to get the `expiresAt` property.
-2. For the `setBio()` and `setAddress()` function, we must ensure that the domain has not crossed it's expiry date, in which case the owner should not be allowed to modify anything.
+2. For the `setBio()` and `setAddress()` function, we must ensure that the domain has not crossed its expiry date, in which case the owner should not be allowed to modify anything.

 You must be thinking why didn't we just add those two properties directly into the `NFT` resource.
 Well, a couple of reasons.
 1. We want to have global track of the owners of all domains, and the expiry dates of all domains, in existence, and tying them to the NFT resource means we will have to fetch it from the account storage of potentially a lot of different accounts.